EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 Lysaen left for Rivermere also
 > "Are you going to see Lysaen when you're in the city?"
 > "Lysaen left for Rivermere a few weeks back.
 I take it he didn't stop to say goodbye?"
 > "Father said that it was time that he proved himself and his knowledge at the _[[Rivermere Arcane Institution|institution]]_.
 That Lysaen was reaching the limits of father's teachings and that he would benefit studying under one of the scholars.
-A *[[Doctor Rivian]]* I believe."
+A *[[Dr. Rivian Ashvauhn]]* I believe."

 Leaving:
 > "I best go before they start looking for me.
 I snuck out of my room and ran down here.
 I suspect Seris is probably freaking out about now."